facebookresearch/Noresqa/README.md

-# NORESQA: A Framework for Speech Quality Assessment using Non-Matching References
+# NORESQA: Speech Quality Assessment using Non-Matching References

-This is a Pytorch implementation of our metric.
-It contains minimal code to run our metric.
+This is a Pytorch implementation for using NORESQA.
+It contains minimal code to predict speech quality using NORESQA.
+Please see our **Neurips 2021** paper referenced below for details.

 ### Minimal basic usages as Speech Quality Assessment Metric.